 The issue is not whether Christians experience emotional difficulties, but what God's remedy is.
 He created and redeemed us, and the Bible is His instruction manual for living.
 Believers throughout the ages have found God's Word and His remedies sufficient in every situation.
 Why turn to pitiful and destructive theories invented by humanists who can't help themselves?
 Psychologists and psychiatrists have the highest percentage of any profession under the care of psychiatrists, committing suicide, divorcing, and on prescription drugs.
 Consulting them is like asking directions of someone who is himself hopelessly lost.

 If "Christian psychology" has anything of value to offer, then that means the church lacked it for 1,900 years, and the Holy Spirit, through ignorance or oversight, left out of God's Word part of what we need to live fruitful lives for Christ.
-The Bible, however, claims that it has "given us all things that pertain unto life and godliness" (2 Pt 1:3-11); and that "love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance" are "the fruit of the Spirit" (Gal:5:22-23),not of therapy.
+The Bible, however, claims that it has "given us all things that pertain unto life and godliness" (2 Pt 1:3-11); and that "love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance" are "the fruit of the Spirit" (Gal:5:22-23 [22] But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith,

 Problems experienced today for which people seek the help of professional psychologists are not new.
 The Bible is all about those who victoriously endured rejection, hatred, misunderstanding, jealousy, persecution, uncertainty and every other trial one could imagine, including martyrdom.
 Consider Joseph.
 His jealous brothers hated and sold him into Egypt.
 There, falsely accused of rape, he languished in prison.
 Did he (or any other heroes and heroines of the faith) suffer for lack of psychological counseling, which the author argues is essential today?
 Obviously not!